-(1) In the written examinations the candidate must demonstrate mastery of the necessary foundational knowledge and/or discipline-specific skills and must be able to complete assignments and deal with topics in the discipline in limited time with limited assistive materials using the conventional methods of the discipline and be able to deal with topics.

-(2) If the written examination takes the form of a final examination, it must be completed under supervision.
+- (1) In the written examinations the candidate must demonstrate mastery of the necessary foundational knowledge and/or discipline-specific skills and must be able to complete assignments and deal with topics in the discipline in limited time with limited assistive materials using the conventional methods of the discipline and be able to deal with topics. - (2) If the written examination takes the form of a final examination, it must be completed under supervision.
 Approved assistive materials will be identified by the respective test administrator.
-They must be announced at least four weeks prior to the examination date.

-(3) If a candidate arrives late to an examination, the lost time cannot be made up.
-The candidate may not leave the examination room without the permission of the supervisor.

-(4) The examination supervisor must prepare a protocol for each final examination.
-The protocol must include all events that are of any relevance to evaluating the results of the examination, especially those falling under § 16.

-(5) In the case of written examinations that are not completed under direct supervision (especially final papers, files, portfolios, etc.), the examinee must sign a form assuring that he or she completed the work independently.

-(6) The written final thesis and the written examinations that cannot be repeated again must be evaluated by two test administrators, while other examinations must be evaluated by at least one test administrator.
+They must be announced at least four weeks prior to the examination date. - (3) If a candidate arrives late to an examination, the lost time cannot be made up.
+The candidate may not leave the examination room without the permission of the supervisor. - (4) The examination supervisor must prepare a protocol for each final examination.
+The protocol must include all events that are of any relevance to evaluating the results of the examination, especially those falling under § 16. - (5) In the case of written examinations that are not completed under direct supervision (especially final papers, files, portfolios, etc.), the examinee must sign a form assuring that he or she completed the work independently. - It is not possible to hand in this kind of examination work or major parts of it on more than one occasion for the same course. - (6) The written final thesis and the written examinations that cannot be repeated again must be evaluated by two test administrators, while other examinations must be evaluated by at least one test administrator.
 The first evaluation and second evaluation are to be marked on the examination.

-(7) The grading procedure for a written module examination should, as a rule, not exceed four weeks.(8) The processing time for written examinations must be specified in the Departmental Examination Rules.
+- (7) The grading procedure for a written module examination should, as a rule, not exceed four weeks. - (8) The processing time for written examinations must be specified in the Departmental Examination Rules.
 The results of the module examination must be published no fewer than 14 days before the repeat examination.